 After a few hours, it was time to board.
 Every now and then, a lady started screaming departures at the Cloud Nine Lounge, so you knew it was time to go to your gate.
 Priority boarding lane is always equipped with a red carpet.

 In comparison with my ongoing trip, business class was completely full.
 The first thing I tried was the IFE to check if the sound works.
-Luckily for me it worked.
-But I heard other passengers complain about the same no-sound issue as my inbound flight.
-I’m not sure if they managed to fix it or if people get any compensation in return…
+I heard other passengers complaining about IFE issues.
+Apparently this seems like a common issue with Ethiopian airlines.

-Main course was a mixture of different Ethiopian dishes, very nice (but might not look as good as it is!)
+Main course was a mixture of different Ethiopian dishes.

 Then it was time to rest.
 I do not have any complaints about the seats.
 Next to me, you can see how it looks full flat.
 I was sitting in “lounge mode”.

-2 hours later we headed from Vienna to Brussels and received a snack with potatoes, meatballs and samosas, which was quite good!
+2 hours later we headed from Vienna to Brussels and received a snack with potatoes, meatballs and samosas.